Parole in South Australia

 - not be in possession of an offensive weapon unless permitted by the Parole Board

 - be supervised by a community corrections officer and must obey the officer’s reasonable directions.

-For a period of up to 1 year following release on parole, the prisoner may be subject to conditions that they live at a particular place and undertake particular activities and programs.
+For a period of up to one year following release on parole, a prisoner may be subject to conditions that they live at a particular place and undertake particular activities and programs.
 Other conditions may also be imposed, including monitoring by an electronic device.

 An application can be made to the Parole Board to vary the conditions of parole.
 Prisoners who were sentenced to life imprisonment and are released on parole must also:

 - not possess any firearm or part of a firearm or any ammunition